Key Takeaways: Top 7 AI Writing Keyboards in 2026

 Fleksy: Speed and Customization with Grammar Add-ons

 Fleksy built its reputation on typing speed.
 It holds multiple Guinness World Records for fastest typing on a touchscreen.
 The grammar checking came later as an add-on feature, and it's not the primary focus.
+However, in 2026, Fleksy has made grammar checking more central to the experience while maintaining its speed advantage.

 What makes Fleksy interesting is the extension system.
 You can add grammar checking, translation, GIF search, and other features through extensions.
 This modular approach lets you customize the keyboard to your specific needs without bloating it with features you don't use.
+The extension marketplace has grown significantly with third-party developers adding new capabilities.

 The grammar extension is powered by LanguageTool's engine, so accuracy is solid.
 It's not as seamlessly integrated as keyboards built with grammar checking from the ground up, but it works well enough for most situations.